eclipse-hono/hono/CONTRIBUTING.md

 * Use descriptive and meaningful commit messages.
 In particular, start the first line of the commit message with the number of the issue that the commit addresses, e.g. `[#9865] Add token based authentication.`
 * Squash multiple commits that are related to each other semantically into a single one
-* Make sure you use the `-s` flag when committing as explained above
 * Push your changes to your branch in your forked repository

 ## Submitting the Changes